akvorado/akvorado/docs/configuration.md

 - `workers` key define how many workers should be spawned to process incoming flows
-- `sampler-classifiers` is a list of classifier rules to define a group for samplers
+- `exporter-classifiers` is a list of classifier rules to define a group for exporters
 - `interface-classifiers` is a list of classifier rules to define connectivity type, network boundary and provider for an interface
 - `classifier-cache-size` defines the size of the classifier cache.
 As